fabienducret/hide-algorithm/README.md

 # Hide Algorithm

-Based on Elegant Object Vol 2 : how to hide an algorithm with oop.
+Based on Elegant Object Vol 2 : hiding algorithm.

-The game is about to guess a number.
+The game is about to guess a number:

+- Procedural way : `procedural` folder
+- OOP way : `oop` folder